geoadmin/mf-swissguesser/README.md

 SwissGuesser
 ============

-This GeoAdmin Story Map is an interactive game to guess historical locations from the Swiss National Archive on the Swisstopo map of Switzerland.
-Play here: http://storymaps.geo.admin.ch/storymaps/storymap5
+This GeoAdmin Story Map is an interactive game to guess historical locations from the [Swiss National Archive](http://www.bar.admin.ch/) on a [Swisstopo](http://swisstopo.admin.ch) map of Switzerland.

+Play the game here:
+http://storymaps.geo.admin.ch/storymaps/storymap5

 # Installation

 The project uses a custom build of OpenLayers 3 for the GeoAdmin map, jQuery 2 and the Twitter Bootstrap 3 framework, with a collection of tools powered by Node.js.

-Deployment instructions:
+## a) Install Node.js and tools

 1. Install Node.js http://nodejs.org/download/
 2. Install dependencies from the Node Package Manager with this command at the project root: